axlan/robopenguins-blog/_posts/2021-07-30-printing-mtg-cards.md

 So I set out in my search to get an affordable set of cards.
 I was looking either to make a [cube](https://magic.wizards.com/en/articles/archive/how-build/building-your-first-cube-2016-05-19) or a set of [commander decks](https://magic.wizards.com/en/content/commander-format).

-# Chinese Bootlegs

-When looking to buy large sets of proxies, I first stumbled on <https://www.reddit.com/r/bootlegmtg/>.
-This subreddit mostly discusses the process of buying counterfeit cards from Chinese manufacturers.
-There are a bunch of sellers on Ali Express, as well as direct contacts.
-This is very blatantly illegal, so there's a lot of opaqueness around the sellers since they constantly need to make new listings as old ones are shut down.
-It appears you can get full sets, and extremely valuable rare cards at a fraction of the retail price but I:

-a.
-Had no desire for the cards to appear official.
-I actually would prefer cards with non-standard appearance.
-b.
-This required building knowledge and participating in a pretty shady marketplace.
-c.
-It's not that cheap.

 # Bootlegs

 When looking to buy large sets of proxies, I first stumbled on <https://www.reddit.com/r/bootlegmtg/>.
 This subreddit mostly discusses the process of buying counterfeit cards from Chinese manufacturers.
 There are a bunch of sellers on Ali Express, as well as direct contacts.
 This is very blatantly illegal, so there's a lot of opaqueness around the sellers since they constantly need to make new listings as old ones are shut down.
 It appears you can get full sets, and extremely valuable rare cards at a fraction of the retail price but: